SarveshGaikwad082/ML-ClassificationCustomer-Churn-Prediction/README.md

 # Conclusion
 - The Random Forest model, after tuning and feature selection, provided a robust solution for predicting customer churn, offering a good balance between precision and recall.
 This model supports targeted retention strategies by identifying at-risk customers effectively.

-# Model Deployment
-- Saved Model: The final model was saved using joblib for future use.